TechnologyQuantum computing research reaches new development milestones

 Advances in quantum hardware

 Perhaps the most tangible progress can be seen in the development of quantum hardware.
-In recent months, companies have announced breakthroughs in the number of qubits—the basic unit of information in quantum computing—that they can reliably maintain.
+In recent months, companies have announced breakthroughs in the number of qubits, the basic unit of information in quantum computing, that they can reliably maintain.
 This increase in qubit count is pivotal because, unlike classical bits, qubits can exist in multiple states simultaneously, exponentially expanding computing power.
 Notably, firms are considering error rates, ensuring these qubits produce reliable outcomes.
-With error rates decreasing, the promise of quantum supremacy—the point where quantum computers outperform classical computers on specific tasks—is getting closer.
+With error rates decreasing, the promise of quantum supremacy, the point where quantum computers outperform classical computers on specific tasks, is getting closer.
+For more information on quantum computing developments, see IBM’s quantum computing research.

 Software innovations driving change